vegas2co/TrinetX/README.md

 This program consist of multiple functions working together.

-The new_deck variable is passed into the get_deck() function to get a fresh set of cards to pass out to the player and computer.
+The new_deck variable is the API call to get the cards information.
+That new_deck variable is then passed into the get_deck() function to get a fresh set of cards to pass out to the player and computer.

 The pass_cards() function passes 5 random cards to the computer and the player.